CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/getting-started.md

   - Understanding of Microsoft 365 Defender portal.

-## Architecture

-This architecture flow illustrates the complete security lifecycle for protecting organizational data using Microsoft Defender and Microsoft Purview.
-It starts with configuring threat protection policies in Microsoft Defender for Office 365 to safeguard users from phishing, malware, and malicious links.
-Simulated phishing and malware attacks are then executed and analyzed using Microsoft Defender XDR to evaluate detection, response, and user behavior.
-The workflow continues with Microsoft Purview, where sensitivity labels are created and published to classify data, followed by configuring message encryption and Data Loss Prevention (DLP) policies to protect and monitor sensitive information.
-Together, these integrated solutions ensure continuous protection, compliance, and visibility across the Microsoft 365 environment.

-## Explanation of Components

-- **Microsoft Defender for Office 365:** A cloud-based email filtering and threat protection service that safeguards against phishing, malware, and advanced attacks in Microsoft 365.

-- **Microsoft Defender XDR:** An integrated security platform that correlates signals across email, identity, endpoints, and cloud apps to detect, investigate, and respond to advanced threats.

-- **Cloud Security Posture Management (CSPM):** A set of tools and capabilities within Microsoft Defender to assess, monitor, and improve your organization’s cloud security posture.

-- **Anti-Phishing and Safe Links Policies:** Policy configurations that detect and block malicious senders, domains, and URLs, ensuring safe email and link handling.

-- **Attack Simulation Training:** A Defender for Office 365 feature that allows security teams to run realistic phishing and malware attack scenarios to train and assess users.

-- **Threat Explorer:** A real-time threat analysis tool that provides visibility into malicious emails, URLs, and attachments in your Microsoft 365 environment.

-- **Microsoft Purview:** The core compliance and data protection platform.
-It helps classify, label, monitor, and protect sensitive organizational data across Microsoft 365 services.

-- **Sensitivity Labels:** Used to classify and protect content in documents and emails.
-Labels can enforce encryption, content markings, and access restrictions.

-- **Data Loss Prevention (DLP) Policies:** Detect and prevent the sharing of sensitive information such as credit card numbers, personal data, or confidential business content.
-Policies can trigger alerts, block sharing, or assign training.

-- **Message Encryption:** Ensures that email content is protected by applying encryption rules, maintaining confidentiality for both internal and external communications.

 ## Getting Started with the Lab

-Welcome to your Unified Security and Compliance with Microsoft Defender XDR and Purview workshop!
+Welcome to your Secure Hybrid Cloud workshop!
 We've prepared a seamless environment for you to familiarize yourself to explore and understand the integrated capabilities of Microsoft Defender XDR and Microsoft Purview in strengthening organizational security and compliance.
 Through this lab, you will gain hands-on experience in implementing threat protection, investigating incidents, and safeguarding sensitive data across Microsoft 365 services.
 Let’s begin by making the most of this unified security and compliance experience!

 ## Accessing Your Lab Environment